Skip to main content

 Also known as: DTL angle

-The down-the-line view films the swing from directly behind the golfer along the target line, and it is the best angle for reading swing plane, club path, and delivery position.
+The down-the-line view films the swing from directly behind the golfer along the target line.
+It is the best angle for reading swing plane, club path, and delivery position.

 A down-the-line camera sits a few feet behind the ball, aimed straight down the target line so the golfer's back is roughly toward the lens.
-From this angle, the club's path relative to the target line, the steepness or shallowness of the swing plane, and the shaft's delivery angle into impact are all visible with reasonable clarity, because the camera is looking straight along the very line those measurements are relative to.
+From this angle, the club's path relative to the target line, the steepness or shallowness of the swing plane.
+The shaft's delivery angle into impact are all visible with reasonable clarity.
+This is.
+This is because the camera is looking straight along the very line those measurements are relative to.

-This is the angle most associated with diagnosing an over-the-top move, an in-to-out path, or shallowing in transition, since all three are fundamentally about the club's direction relative to the target line — exactly what a down-the-line view is positioned to show.
+This is the angle most associated with diagnosing an over-the-top move, an in-to-out path, or shallowing in transition, since all three are at its core about the club's direction relative to the target line.
+This means exactly what a down-the-line view is positioned to show.

-What a down-the-line view does not show well is hip and shoulder rotation amount or weight transfer toward the target, since those movements happen mostly toward and away from the camera rather than across its field of view — which is why face-on video is used to cover that half of the picture.
+What a down-the-line view does not show well is hip and shoulder rotation amount or weight transfer toward the target, since those movements happen mostly toward and away from the camera rather than across its field of view.
+This means which is why face-on video is used to cover that half of the picture.

-Filmed from directly behind the ball on the target line, a golfer's club is clearly visible looping outside the backswing plane on the way down — a classic over-the-top signature best seen from this angle.
+Filmed from directly behind the ball on the target line, a golfer's club is clearly visible looping outside the backswing plane on the way down.
+This means a classic over-the-top signature best seen from this angle.

 In SwingVantage Motion Lab